Polycystic Kidney Disease

 Polycystic kidney disease (also called PKD) causes numerous cysts to grow in the kidneys.
 These cysts are filled with fluid.
 If too many cysts grow or if they get too big, the kidneys can become damaged.
 PKD cysts can slowly replace much of the kidneys, reducing kidney function and leading to kidney failure.

-In the United States about 600,000 people have PKD.
-It is the fourth leading cause of kidney failure.
-It is found in all races and occurs equally in men and women.
+In the United States about 600,000 people have PKD, which is the fourth leading cause of kidney failure.
+Men and women are equally at risk for the disease.
 It causes about 5% of all kidney failure.

 - Back or side pain